 Whiplash injuries can cause mild to severe headaches and migraines depending on the extent of injury.
 Those with this injury may result in headaches and migraines on one side of the head in a focal point, or even both sides.
 Symptoms can spread down to the neck, shoulders, arms and upper back.
-During severe injuries those may experience neck tongue syndrome (NTS), whereby a significant trauma has disturbed the upper 3 cervical spine to the point of possible rupture to the ligaments and dislocation of the vertebrae.
-Those with NTS will report of numbness and tingling sensation to one half of their tongue, pain in the neck and head region.
-2
+During severe injuries those may experience neck tongue syndrome (NTS), whereby a significant trauma has disturbed the upper 3 cervical spine to the point of possible rupture to the ligaments and dislocation or instability of the vertebrae.
+Those with NTS will report of numbness and tingling sensation to one half of their tongue, pain in the neck and head region2.

 Why do Whiplash (Motor Vehicle Accident) Associated Headaches cause Headaches?